pestphp/docs/custom-expectations.md

 });
 ```

-Naturally, similar to any other essential expectation, you want for users to have the ability to "chain" expectations together, even with your custom expectation.
-To achieve this, ensure to include a `return` statement with `$this` inside the closure of your custom expectation.
+Of course, you probably want users to have the ability to "chain" expectations together with your custom expectation.
+To achieve this, ensure your custom expectation includes a `return $this` statement.

 ```php
 // Pest.php or Expectations.php...